 Most HR professionals will begin their journey as an entry-level HR Administrator before climbing to HR Assistant and onwards to senior positions such as HR Manager, Advisor and Director.
 Senior positions like these often require a level of professional development and some form of industry certification (see above), but experience gained in early-career roles helps to guide preferences: you may decide your talents best serve the non-profit sector or your knowledge of languages may take you into International HR.

 The foundation that your early career HR roles provide often prompts employees to expand their professional focus – and even shift career paths, moving into neighbouring fields like Customer Relations, Health & Safety or Payroll.
-Payroll careers in particular intersect frequently with HR to provide a high level of service to employees and ensure the businesses they serve function efficiently and professionally on a daily basis.

 If you are taking the first steps into a career in HR, keep one eye on the horizon.
 The skills you develop at this stage will play an important part in your ongoing professional development and help you change and shape not only your professional identity but the identity of the organisations you serve.